Series 6000: Instruction

 The State Board of Education will issue an Academic Advancement Program Certificate to any student successfully completing such program.
 The Academic Advancement Program Certificate shall be considered in the same manner as a high school diploma for purposes of determining eligibility of a student for enrollment at a Connecticut public institution of higher education.

-The Board of Education shall permit a student to graduate from high school upon the successful completion of the above described academic advancement program.
+The Board of Education shall permit a student to graduate from high school upon the successful completion of the above-described academic advancement program.

 Connecticut Seal of Biliteracy